Abington Pruning Services

 Municipal Tree Protection Ordinances & Professional Standards in Abington

-Abington enforces tree protection ordinances that set permit thresholds for both public and private property, with special provisions for heritage and landmark trees.
-Applications are reviewed by the Abington Building Department and may require coordination with utility companies for line clearance.
-Emergency protocols are in place for storm damage, and public notification is required for significant public tree work.
-Violations are subject to correction procedures and possible penalties, with an appeal process available.
-Commercial contractors must carry a minimum of 1M general liability insurance, workers compensation, and professional liability coverage.
-Municipal contracts may require bonding and documentation of ISA or MA arborist credentials.
+Abington enforces tree protection ordinances that set permit thresholds for both private (6-8 inches DBH) and public trees, with additional safeguards for heritage or landmark specimens.
+Applications are reviewed by the Building Department and may require coordination with the Planning Board or utility companies for line clearance.
+Emergency storm damage protocols and public notification are standard for significant public tree work.
+Violations are subject to enforcement actions, including correction orders and possible penalties.
+Commercial contractors must carry 1M minimum general liability insurance, workers compensation, and, for municipal contracts, bonding and professional liability coverage.
+Documentation and inspection are integral to compliance.

 Abington Building Department